DelazJ/QGIS-Documentation/docs/user_manual/print_layout/layout_items/layout_chart.rst

    Chart Main Properties group

-In the :guilabel:`Main Properties` you can select the :guilabel:`Chart type` from the drop-down list.
+In the :guilabel:`Main Properties` group, you can select the :guilabel:`Chart type` from the drop-down list.
 Available types are :guilabel:`Bar chart`, :guilabel:`Line chart` and :guilabel:`Pie chart`.
 Use the :guilabel:`Modify Chart Properties...` button to adjust the global rendering of the plot.
 Depending on the selected type, available options may vary.

-.. list-table:: Chart properties by plot type
+.. list-table:: Availability of chart properties by plot type
    :header-rows: 1
    :widths: 40 20 20 20
    :class: longtable